Holden Nova

-The Holden Nova is a compact car that was produced by the Holden-Toyota alliance, known as United Australian Automobile Industries (UAAI) in Australia between August 1989 and 1996.
-The alliance, and therefore the car, was a result of the Button car plan which attempted to rationalise the Australian car manufacturing industry.
-The Nova was sold and marketed under the Holden nameplate, although it was a badge engineered version of the Toyota Corolla, with barely any input from General Motors, although they referred to it as the GM S platform.
+The Holden Nova is a compact car which was manufactured by Toyota Australia as a badge engineered Toyota Corolla between August 1989 and 1996.
+It was a result of the Button car plan which attempted to rationalise the Australian car manufacturing industry.
+The Nova was sold and marketed under the Holden nameplate, and although referred to as the GM S platform, was nearly identical to the Corolla.
 However it received minor stylistic changes.
 The Nova was sold as a four-door sedan and five-door hatchback.

+Initially assembled at the former Holden Dandenong Plant, in 1994 production was transferred to Altona.

 In all years, the Nova was outsold by the Toyota Corolla in Australia, and the car was replaced by the Holden Astra in 1996.

 First generation (LE, LF; 1989–1994)

 The LE and LF series, based on the Corolla E90 were sold between August 1989 and September 1994.
 The LE was offered with Toyota's 1.4-litre 60 kW engine (hatchback only) and 1.6-litre 67 kW engine, in Holden's traditional SL (hatchback only), SLX and SLE trims.
 The LF Nova, available from October 1991, added fuel injection to the 1.6-litre unit, now rated at 75 kW.
 The SLE hatchback was replaced by a GS model, although SLE continued as a trim on the sedan, then in October 1992, a fuel-injected 1.8-litre 85 kW engine was offered for the GS hatchback.
 The 1.4-litre option and the SLEs were unavailable from 1993.